basellers1/bus-mall/user_stories.md

 As a developer, I want to checkout many branches and ACP often to save my work properly and have an accurate account of my project development.

-As a developer, I want to have
+As a developer, I want to make a running total of clicks.

 As a developer, I want to have a results button after 25 clicks which will produce a list of the results.